HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 Our DelayedJob-based queue/dispatch subsystem now makes a simple promise: if you give me a job with `HOUR` priority, I'll start running it within the next 60 minutes.
 It's a **promise of timely execution**.

+At this point it's just a promise; something extra will be needed to enforce it, as if someone shoves thousands of jobs in the `REALTIME` queue and you have only one measly worker, they're not going to run magically.

 Switching to this takes a bit of discipline but works.
 We just have to fight the occasional urge to confuse `REALTIME` with "it's really that